 Located 400 km north of Santiago on the edge of the Atacama Desert, Elqui Valley is Chile’s most northern wine producing region.
 Its arid climate paired with warm sunny days and cool crisp nights aids in growing the valley’s special band of grapes.
 But before carmenere and syrah from this valley became famous, Elqui Valley was known for Chile’s most popular grape-based brandy, pisco.

 Today, vineyards cover the valley from the Pacific coast to the Andes Mountains.
 The bright-hued, aromatic Elqui Valley wines attract a lot of international attention despite being relatively new on the scene.
 Pisco distilleries continue to thrive as well.
-Add to this the charming towns, vineyard-covered hills and amazing stargazing opportunities the valley provides, and Elqui Valley can be a perfect holiday destination to relax and unwind.
+Add to this the charming towns, vineyard-covered hills and amazing stargazing opportunities the valley provides, and Elqui Valley can be a perfect destination to relax and unwind during your Chile trip.
 Below, find our recommendations (in no particular order) of wineries and distilleries in Elqui Valley that should be a part of your itinerary.

 This vineyard began decades earlier as a pisco distillery by an Italian named Aldo Olivier who was living in Elqui Valley.
 In 1995, he teamed up with his cousin Giorgio Flessati (an oenologist) and transformed his distillery into a premium wine producing vineyard.
 Today, Viña Falernia is considered the best in the business, boasting four different vineyards.
 One of these vineyards is among the highest in the world (1,580 – 1,935 meters above sea level) and is perfect for growing pinot noir and syrah grapes.

 - Tour details: Wine tasting and tours operate on the weekends between 11:00 – 14:00 and again at 16:00.
-Tours last an hour and include the tasting of two wines.
-A premium tour can be booked which includes the tasting of four wines.
+Tours last an hour and include the tasting of two reserva wines (1 white, 1 red).
+A premium tour can be booked which includes the tasting of four wines — 1 reserva (white), 2 gran reserva (red), 1 premium (red).
 Reservations are needed in advance.

 This winery’s exclusive products are only available in the winery or at very nearby establishments.
 The family-run boutique vineyard and winery prides itself on the limited production of wine that flaunts intense aromas and a deep color.
 The main theme here is quality over quantity, and it shows in the end result.
 Only 25,000 bottles of wine are produced annually and the owners have made it clear they have no ambitions to pursue mass production.